Concordium/concordium.github.io/source/shared/net/desktop-wallet/accounts-desktop.rst

 -  **Inspect release schedule**: Shows any future GTU releases that are scheduled to be released on your account.

--  **Send GTU with a schedule**: Send GTU according to a schedule.
-See :ref:`Create a single signer GTU transfer with a schedule <GTU-single-schedule-desktop>`.
+- **Transfer log filters**: Specify whether you want baker, block and finalization awards transfers to be visible in the **Transfers** list.

 - **Make account report**: Export a file with a list of all transactions on the account.
 Select **Make account report**, set the relevant filters, and then select **Make account report**.
 Save the fil as a .csv file.

-- **Transfer log filters**: Specify whether you want baker, block and finalization awards transfers to be visible in the **Transfers** list.

 -  **Credential information**: Shows credentials that are associated with the account.
 This includes the signature threshold, credential ID's, creation dates, and valid to dates.

+-  **Send GTU with a schedule**: Send GTU according to a schedule.
+See :ref:`Create a single signer GTU transfer with a schedule <GTU-single-schedule-desktop>`.

+-  **Update credentials**: Add new credentials to the account.
+See :ref:`Add credentials to an account <multi-credentials>`.

+-  **Add baker**: Make the account a baker account.
+See :ref:`See Add a baker account in the Desktop Wallet <create-baker-desktop>`